ducksmanager/dm-server/README.md

 * `rawsql` is only authorized to use the services prefixed with `/rawsql`

 #### Database setup
-Copy `config/config.db.base.ini` and rename the copy to `config/config.db.ini`.

-In order to customize the names of the containers, the port bindings or the database credentials, edit `docker-compose.yml` and `config/config.db.ini`.
+If you wish to customize the names of the containers, the port bindings or the database credentials, edit `docker-compose.yml`.
-The `container_name` values in `docker-compose.yml` and the `host` values in `config/config.db.ini` must match.

 ### Run !